-Between April and September, 24 million Americans left their job under the phenomenon, ‘The Great Resignation’ – a phenomenon which has also started to reach Danish companies.
+Between April and September 2021, 24 million Americans left their job under the so called – ‘The Great Resignation’ – a phenomenon which has also started to reach Danish companies.

-Losing an employee comes with consequences for the workplace, both financially and for the work environment.
+Losing an employee comes with consequences for the workplace – both financially, culturally, socially and therefore for the entire work environment.

-The largest direct financial costs can be traced in the loss of production, recruitment and training of new staff in order to cover the human loss.
+The largest direct financial costs can be traced to the loss of production, recruitment and training of new staff in order to cover the human loss.

 Having worked as HR Director for many years, I can say that, in HR, we know that losing an employee isn’t only about the money!
 Losing a great talent cannot only be traced in an Excel sheet, but has substantial consequences for the unity of the team in terms of cooperation, broken friendships and a psychologically bad work environment.

-In this connection, one number speaks its own clear language when we want to know about employees’ well-being; that of employee turnover rate – or simply: How many employees leave the company, and how quickly do they leave.
+In this connection, one metric speaks its own clear language when we want to know about employees’ well-being; the employee turnover rate – or simply: How many employees leave the company, and how quickly do they leave?

-Only rarely, however, is a sharp focus aimed at what could be done to lose fewer employees.
+However there is rarely a focus on what could be done to lose fewer employees.
 Even in companies with an employee churn in excess of 25%, information like this does not give rise to making a special effort.